Pursuit of Nazi collaborators: Belgium

 Belgium imprisoned Belgian nationals who had collaborated with the Nazis and executed some.
-One Belgian to be sentenced to execution was Pierre Daye, however he was one of the first Nazi collaborators to escape Europe, and unusually by plane.
+One Belgian to be sentenced to execution was Pierre Daye; however, he was one of the first Nazi collaborators to escape Europe, and unusually by plane.
 He fled to Argentina with the help of Charles Lescat, also collaborator of Je suis partout.
 Once in Argentina he attended a meeting organised by Juan Perón in the Casa Rosada during which a network (colloquially called ratlines) was created, to organise the escape of collaborators and former Nazis.
-On 17 June 1947, Belgium requested his extradition from Argentina, however the Argentine Government ignored this request.
+On 17 June 1947, Belgium requested his extradition from Argentina; however, the Argentine Government ignored this request.
 Now secure in his freedom, Pierre Daye resumed his writing activities, becoming the editor of an official Perónist review.

 Henri de Man was one of the leading Belgian socialist theoreticians of his period, who collaborated with Nazi Germany during World War II.
 After the liberation of Belgium, he crossed the border to Switzerland.
 He was convicted in absentia of treason after the war.
-He died 20 June 1953, together with his wife, in a collision with a train in Murten, Switzerland.
+He died on 20 June 1953, together with his wife, in a collision with a train in Murten, Switzerland.

 Albert Luykx fled to the Republic of Ireland in 1948 and became an Irish citizen in 1954.